Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 4. [Helm]([Helm | Installing Helm](https://helm.sh/docs/intro/install/))

 Once connected, install the Azure CLI and log into Azure.
-You must be a member of the appropriate group (AKS App Dev Users, AKS Operations) to access the cluster.
+You must be a member of the appropriate group created or imported during step 3 (AKS App Dev Users, AKS Operations) to access the cluster.

 ```
 az login -t <tenant id>
 ```

-**NOTE**: When you run az login, do not attempt to copy the code from the jump box as entering ctrl+c to copy it may cancel the login process.
+**NOTE**: When you run az login using Bastion option, do not attempt to copy the code from the jump box as entering ctrl+c to copy it may cancel the login process.
 Instead, manually enter the code into https://www.microsoft.com/devicelogin page.

 ensure you are connected to the correct subscription